Ebene-zer/os-concurrency-solutions/README.md

 - Multiple readers or one writer at a time
 - Demonstrates fairness and priority control
 - Uses **read-write locks / semaphores**

+Implementation details (actual):

+- Monitor-based solution using `synchronized`, `wait()` and `notifyAll()`.
+- Starts 3 readers and 2 writers by default; readers may run concurrently while writers have exclusive access.

 ---